0x5ab0/notes-on-web3-and-climate/README.md

 This is a sandbox where I like to jot down web3-related ideas and keep the notes I take when I learn about cool protocols/projects/DAOs.
-Mainly a personal repo but I'm leaving it public in case it's useful to whoever comes across it.
+Mainly a personal repo but I'm leaving it public in case it's useful to whomever comes across it.

 That's all, enjoy.